mvp3/DejaView/README.md

 ## Installation

-The **Dejaview.dll**, **Dejaview.dll.manifest**, and **Dejaview.vsto** files have all been packaged by an installation project built using [Wix toolset for Visual Studio](https://wixtoolset.org/).
+The **Dejaview.dll**, **Dejaview.dll.manifest**, and **Dejaview.vsto** files have all been packaged by an installation project built using the Microsoft Installer tool.

 #### Binary
 The latest MSI installation binary may be downloaded here: [https://dejaview.lexem.cc/latest](https://dejaview.lexem.cc/latest)